sagarteria/React-Native-HandsOn/ReactJs-Course-README.md

         ○ Use default props and destructuring
     • List & Conditional Rendering:
         ○ Render lists of components using map
-        ○ Understand the importance of keys in lists
-        ○ Implement conditional rendering (ternary, &&, etc.)
+        ○ Understand the importance of keys in lists and why not to use index as key unless necessary ○ Implement conditional rendering (ternary, &&, etc.)
     • Hooks (useState, useEffect, useRef):
-        ○ Handle component lifecycles and local state ○ Explore additional hooks like useContext, useReducer, and useRef ○ Learn when and how to use custom hooks
+        ○ Introduction to React component lifecycle (with hooks) ○ Handle component lifecycles and local state ○ Explore additional hooks like useContext, useReducer, and useRef ○ Learn when and how to use custom hooks
+        ○ Use refs and forward refs to access and manipulate DOM nodes ○ Use useImperativeHandle to customize instance values exposed to parent components
     • API Calling & Data Fetching:
         ○ Fetch data from APIs using fetch/axios
         ○ Use useEffect for data fetching on mount